antonio-lopez/CPSC-463-Project/README.md

 Install PyQt5

+For Windows:

 * Open a command prompt and run command:

 *	`pip install pyqt5-tools`

+For Linux:

+* Open a terminal and run command:

+*	`sudo apt-get install python-pyqt5`

 Clone the repository

 Change to CPSC-463-Project directory

+For Windows:
 Open command prompt in current directory

 *	Type `cmd` in the Windows Explorer search bar and press Enter

+For Linux:

+Right click anywhere within the directory window

+Select `Open in Terminal`

 Open main file